architecture-first/boa-showcase/docs/programming/Concepts.md

       - This reduces the chance for application vs. database sync problems
       - It also reduces connectivity issues
         - Note: I am not recommending this approach unilaterally, but I am just pointing out that we can and should do things to reduce production issues.
-          - Your business and technical support teams thank you :)
+          - Your Business and Technical Support teams thank you :)

 For one last example, is there a way to store data temporarily if the database goes down?
 The database is smart enough to store requests in a transaction log or MongoDB oplog so that it can restore itself if it goes down.